pbrisbin/pbrisbin.com/_posts/2014-03-30-applicative_functors.md

 ## Curried All the Way Down

-What you just saw was a very concrete example of currying.
+What you just saw was a very concrete example of the benefits of currying by default.
 When we say "a function of *n* arguments", we're actually lying.
 All functions in Haskell take exactly one argument.
 Multi-argument functions are really single-argument functions that return other single-argument functions that accept the remaining arguments via the same process.

 Using the question mark approach, we see that multi-argument functions are actually of the form: